 Add the coconut milk mixture and the eggs, and whisk until well combined.

 Pour the pumpkin mixture into the pie shell.

 Carefully move the pie to the oven.
-Put a pie crust shield over the pie to keep the crust scorching.
+Put a pie crust shield over the pie to keep the crust from scorching.

 Bake at 425F for 15 minutes, then reduce heat to 350F and continue baking for another 35 to 40 minutes.

 When the pie is done, the filling won’t jiggle when you give it a bit of a shake.
 If it’s not done, set the timer for another 10 minutes and check again.

 Cool the pie on a rack.
 When it’s completely cool, serve with a dollop of coconut whipped cream or sweetened cashew cream.
 Or several dollops.
 It’s up to you.